imagine-uniandes/Colivri_Web/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+This command will build the app and deploy it to the gh-pages branch of the repository.
+The app will be available at [https://imagine-uniandes.github.io/Colivri_Web/](https://imagine-uniandes.github.io/Colivri_Web/).

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**